ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan/index.rst

 - False-positive: Report test as successful, although it is failing
    - Risk: Not detect incorrect code.
-   - Mitigation: None.
-If found, report issue upstream.
+   - Mitigation: Report issue upstream.
 - False-negative: Report test as failing, although it is successful
    - Risk: None
    - Mitigation: Report issue upstream.